Hariaksha/wlidfire-conflict/README.md

 ## Methodology

 - **Upwind instrument:** for each district-month, the total fire radiative power of detections lying upwind of the district within a fixed radius and angular cone defined by that month's wind direction.
 - **Two-stage least squares (IV)** with district and year-month fixed effects, province-clustered standard errors.
+The main distributed-lag specifications instrument only the contemporaneous treatment (a constraint of the `pyfixest` estimator used, which supports a single endogenous regressor); a custom two-way-demeaned GMM/2SLS estimator, validated against `pyfixest`'s output, is used to additionally instrument the lag simultaneously as a robustness check.
-- **Poisson IV control function** (two-stage residual inclusion) to address extreme zero-inflation in the conflict-count outcomes.
+- **Poisson IV control function** (two-stage residual inclusion, following Terza, Basu & Rathouz, 2008) to address extreme zero-inflation in the conflict-count outcomes.
-- **Robustness:** conflict-activity-threshold heterogeneity, event-type decomposition, a placebo/falsification test, a province-by-calendar-month seasonal-confound check, and Conley spatial-correlation standard errors.
+- **Robustness:** conflict-activity-threshold heterogeneity, a two-way and a four-way event-type decomposition (using both composite and literal individual ACLED categories), a placebo/falsification test, a province-by-calendar-month seasonal-confound check, Conley spatial-correlation standard errors, and a fully-instrumented distributed-lag specification.

 ---